open-traffic-generator/ixia-c/docs/reference/resource-requirements.md

 ## Minimum and maximum resource usage based on various test configurations

-Depending on the nature of the test run, the memory and cpu resource requirements may vary across all ixia-c components.
+Depending on the nature of the test run, the memory and cpu resource requirements may vary across all Ixia-c components.
 The following table captures the memory usage for LAG scenarios with varying numbers of member ports.
 The minimum value represents the initial memory on topology deployment and the maximum value indicates the peak memory usage during the test run.
 The values are in Mi or MB.

 | Component     | Min/Max    | 1 Port   | 2 Port   | 4 Port   | 6 Port   | 8 Port   |
 |:---           |:---        |:---	    |:---      |:---	  |:---	     |:---	    |